morphy76/g-fe-server/README.md

 - drill down about tests, e.g. fail when coverage is not achieved
 - Logging: create a functional approach to logs, attributes and log propagation
 - what's the vendor directory
-- resusable artifact: pluggable domain resources, API & FE
+- resusable artifact: pluggable domain resources, API & FE -> or better self announcing backend services (https://zeromq.org) to enable gateway (BFF) routes
 - Accessibility (fun)
 - FE crud
   - use query cache and optimistic updates (must)